On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: Formalizing quantum reductions

-In this section we define the quantum analogues of non-adaptive locally random reductions given in Definition~\ref{def:lrr} and non-adaptive worst-case to average-case reductions given in Definition~\ref{def:war}, which are introduced in Section~\ref{sec:clrr_w2a}.
+In this section we define the quantum analogues of the two classical notions of worst-to-average reductions (Definition~\ref{def:lrr} and~\ref{def:war}).
+We then describe some characterizations and examples that illustrates diverse features of quantum reductions.